memfault/interrupt/_drafts/advanced-gdb.md

 ## Conclusion

 I have only scratched the surface of what GDB is capable of and the commands and tools mentioned here are mostly built into the application itself.
 The real fun begins when you start extending GDB using it's Python API.

+What are your favorite commands in GDB or Python extensions that you've written?
+I would love to hear from you in [Interrupt's Slack channel](https://interrupt-slack.herokuapp.com/).

 <!-- Interrupt Keep START -->